Island's Sunrise

 "Island's Sunrise" (島嶼天光) is a Taiwanese Hokkien song created by the punk rock band Fire EX. and the Taipei National University of the Arts for the Sunflower Student Movement in 2014.

-The inception of the song can be attributed to Wu Dar-Kuen (吳達坤) and Chen Ching-Yuan (陳敬元) from the Taipei National University of the Arts, who approached Fire EX. to compose the song.
-Working in conjunction with the planning team, Fire EX. brought the song to life, resulting in the production of a documentary version and an animated version of the music video, with contributions from animation students.
-Furthermore, the song was subsequently adapted for orchestra.
-Demonstrating their support for the Sunflower Student Movement, Fire EX. granted the copyright of both "Goodnight!
-Formosa!" and "Island's Sunrise" for non-commercial use by individuals who endorse the movement.
-The song was also widely regarded as one of the key songs of the Sunflower Student Movement and was officially banned in China.
-Released as a single by Sony Music Entertainment in Taiwan on December 30, 2014, and won Best Song of the Year at the 26th Golden Melody Awards the following year.
+The band permitted non-commercial use of both "Goodnight!
+Formosa!" and "Island's Sunrise" by supporters of the movement.

+The song was officially banned in China.
+It was released as a single by Sony Music Entertainment in Taiwan on December 30, 2014, and won Best Song of the Year at the 26th Golden Melody Awards the following year.

 Background

-Concept

 I hope this song is not just one of my creations, this song is for everyone, it really belongs to everyone's song.